vives-project-xp/SmartGlasses/docs/Getting Started/Development/buildingGuide.md

     npm run dev:build:ios # this will trigger a development build for ios npm run preview:build:ios # this will trigger a preview build for ios
     ```
-    you can still add extra flags like `--non-interactive` if needed.
+    you can still add extra flags like `-- --non-interactive` if needed.

+    (note the extra `--` before non-interactive in the npm scripts to pass the flag correctly)

 #### Example terminal output: